 Conway National Park's size and undeveloped nature makes it a very significant wilderness area.
 The park extends north along the coastline to the tip of Cape Conway, 30km south of Shute Harbour.
 It is managed to preserve its significant beauty and rare and threatened species for generations to come.

 QPWS is responsible for managing Conway National Park, Conway Conservation Park and Conway West Conservation Park under the Nature Conservation Act 1992.
-A special management area (controlled action) has been declared over part of Conway National Park to allow for the continuation of foliage harvesting activities until 2024.
-These areas are carefully monitored to ensure the maintenance of natural and cultural values.
+These areas are carefully monitored to protect the natural and cultural values of the parks.